 - A lot on climate change on the NASA website Global Climate Change

-- A changing environment, climate change and international agreements, find The Arctic Council website
+- A changing environment, climate change, and international agreements find The Arctic Council website

 - Last but not least, the famous Hurtigruten travel option to Svalbard www.hurtigruten.com/destinations/svalbard/

-Melissa Schaefer – photographer with a purpose.
+Melissa Schaefer – a photographer with a purpose.
 Showing the beauty of the Arctic and its wildlife, especially the polar bear, to make people aware and care.

 Find her photos and stories on Instagram @melissa_schaefer and Fredrik Granath @fredgranath